The World at Our Doorstep

 Practice your English through reading the Bible and discussion with others.
 No childcare available.
 Contact Anne.

-On Friday nights at 6pm, join for dinner, worship, and classes with international scholars and families.
+Join us for dinner, worship, and classes with international scholars and families.
+We will start on September 28.
+Contact Sophia.

 Stay up to date on Global Friends events by signing up for the weekly newsletter.